The Graduate Program

 If U.S. students (citizens or permanent residents) distribute any time between the first day of the fall semester and the day before the start of the spring semester, their final registration is in the fall semester.

-If U.S. students (citizens or permanent residents) distribute any time between the start of the spring semester and the day before the start of summer session, their final registration is in the spring.
+If U.S. students (citizens or permanent residents) distribute any time between the start of the spring semester and September 1 of the following fall semester, their final registration is in the spring.

-If U.S. students (citizens or permanent residents) distribute any time between the start of summer session and the day before the start of the fall semester, their final registration is in the summer.
+If U.S. students (citizens or permanent residents) distribute any time between the start of the summer session and the day before the start of the fall semester, their final registration is in the summer.

 International students in F-1 or J-1 status must consult with the International Students and Scholars Office regarding their registration requirements.

 Deposit and Graduation: The deposit, and not the defense, is the final requirement for the Ph.D. and professional degrees.
-After the successful defense and complete deposit of the dissertation, the degree is awarded on the next subsequent conferral date, in October, February or May of each year.
-Students must clear all outstanding accounts in order to receive their degree.
+After the successful defense and complete deposit of the dissertation, the degree is awarded on the next subsequent conferral date, in October, February, or May of each year.
+Students must clear all outstanding accounts to receive their degree.
 See the GSAS site for more information on the deposit and award of the degree.

 For complete information on the Dissertation process please visit the GSAS Dissertation Office page.